-Note that $\Delta_{\alphaup}(f;a,b)$ can be regarded as the increment of the function $f_\alpha ((x)_\alpha):= f\bigl((x:b)_{\alphaup}\bigr)$ over the interval $[(a)_{\alphaup},(b)_{\alphaup}]$ which also gives rise to the alternative notation
+Note that $\Delta_{\alpha}(f;a,b)$ can be regarded as the increment of the function $f_\alpha((x)_\alpha):= f ((x\dvtx b)_{\alpha} )$ over the interval $[(a)_{\alpha},(b)_{\alpha}]$ which also gives rise to the alternative notation

-\subsection{Proof of Theorem \ref{GWS}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{GWS}}{1}}

-To prove the assertion of Theorem \ref{GWS} we decompose the index set $G_{\mathbf{n}}= \{-n,\ldots, n\}^d$ of the sum in $(\ref{DS})$ into $2^d+1$ parts: the respective intersections with the $2^{d}$ orthants of the origin in $\R^d$ and the marginal intersections with the coordinate axes.
-Our first auxiliary result shows that the contribution of the term representing the marginals is negligible (here and throughout the paper we use the convention $0^0=1$). \begin{Lemma} \end{Lemma} We obtain from its proof in Section \ref{sec7} that Lemma \ref{Rand} holds under the weaker condition $\frac{\log(n)}{\sqrt{na_nh}}=o(1)$, which follows from the assumptions of Theorem \ref{GWS}.
-Next we consider the ``positive'' orthant $G_n^+$ and show in three steps that
+To prove the assertion of Theorem~\ref{GWS} we decompose the index set $G_{\mathbf{n}}= \{-n,\ldots, n\}^d$ of the sum in $(\ref{DS})$ into $2^d+1$ parts: the respective intersections with the $2^{d}$ orthants of the origin in $\R^d$ and the marginal intersections with the coordinate axes.
+Our first auxiliary result shows that the contribution of the term representing the marginals is negligible (here and throughout the paper we use the convention $0^0=1$).